kostadinM29/WebProject/README.md

 - add header with drop down menus(doctors , towns etc)

+DOCTOR STUFF:
+set up and see their schedule, add appointment from phone/cabinet visits, possibly have notes on appointments, see previous appointments with client,
+***printable appointment schedule for office***??????????????, online-consultations with SignalR ??????

 VIEWS
 --upper footer?? search pulldown tab with doctors and towns and user profile